Costa Teguise is one of the 3 big resorts in Lanzarote, along with Puerto del Carmen and Playa Blanca.

 On Friday evenings there's also a small market in Pueblo Marinero, so take advantage to do some shopping, while enjoying the nice vibe.

-Spend Sunday morning the Teguise Market
+Spend Sunday Morning at Teguise Market

 Only a short trip away by bus or by car, Teguise market should be on your list at least once while visiting Lanzarote.
 It's the largest market on the island and although you'll see plenty of stalls selling fake goods, there are also plenty of talented people selling handmade goods and also cheap souvenirs.

-Explore the north of Lanzarote
+Explore the North of Lanzarote

 Lanzarote is not a big island and it's easy to explore if you hire a car.

 From Costa Teguise it's very easy to make short trips and visit some amazing places, especially if you to see more of the influence that Cesar Manrique has had on the island.
+Read more about driving in Lanzarote if you want a few ideas about driving routes around the island.

 Jameos del Agua